 An orchestra of over 60 musicians allows Elgar to produce huge sweeping passages drawing you in to the great challenge of the story.
 Highly contemplative, sensitive passages move to most dramatic spectacular explosions of sound bringing the listener from earthly existence to infinite celestial glory.

-Our soloists are Carolyn Holt, Mezzo Soprano; Dean Power, Tenor; Leon Košavić, Baritone
+The soloists with the choir are Carolyn Holt, Mezzo Soprano; Dean Power, Tenor; James Cleverton, Baritone

 Carolyn Holt, recently graduated of the Royal Conservatoire of Scotland’s international opera, having previously graduated in 2017 with Distinction from the Royal Academy of Music.
 She won the Dermot Troy Prize for the best Irish singer in the 2019 Veronica Dunne International Singing Competition and recently sang the role of Sister Helen Prejean in the UK staged premiere of Dead Man Walking in Glasgow to great critical acclaim.